SILO 5.3 (DRAFT)

 "Students learn to recognise different types of data and explore how the same data can be represented differently depending on the purpose" (AC9TDI4K03).

-Introduction to logistics
+Introduction to project management

 Logistics involves supply chain management and deals with the strategic flow of goods, services and information from the point of origin to consumption.
 A major consideration here is efficiency as shown in this short video (0:51) titled, What is Logistics?
 The Basics.